Neurrone/resume.md/resume.md

 [GovWallet](https://www.developer.tech.gov.sg/technologies/platform/govwallet.html) is a reusable system for government agencies to disburse payouts to citizens.

 - Technologies: TypeScript, Node.js, AWS (DynamoDB, Lambda, SQS), Python
-- Added support for automatically disbursing payouts that have an expiry date.
+- Led design and implementation of the credits expiry feature to have disbursed payouts automatically expire on a specific date.
 This removes the need to manually reclaim unused funds when various government schemes expire, a key operational requirement for agencies
 - Reduced time needed to run tests on the pipeline from 15 to 3 minutes.
 This was done by working around a memory leak
 - Improved various ops processes by automation, saving an estimated 1 hour per sprint